SrGrace/Object-Oriented-Design/README.md

 ### Singleton Class (Can interfere with unit testing)

 The singleton pattern ensures that a class has only one instance and ensures access to the instance through the application.<br>
+**OR** The singleton pattern is a design pattern that restricts the instantiation of a class to one object.<br>
 **Example:**

 ```java